kukrik/bootstrap-datetimepicker/README.md

 Home page for the lib is https://github.com/smalot/bootstrap-datetimepicker and demo is at https://www.malot.fr/bootstrap-datetimepicker, where you can see example of use.

+This plugin works starting from PHP version 8.3+.

 ![Image of kukrik](screenshot/datetimepicker_screenshot_1.jpg?raw=true)

 ![Image of kukrik](screenshot/datetimepicker_screenshot_2.jpg?raw=true)